 Anadarko’s regional development initiatives (RDI) provide long-term and wide-spread sustainable socio-economic benefit.
 Launched and implemented in partnership with non-governmental organizations (NGOs), these projects are carefully designed to continue flourishing beyond the extent of our operations and well into the future.
 Our existing RDIs are detailed below:

-The Eduardo Mondlane University (UEM) Masters of Science in Petroleum Engineering (MSPE) program is the first of its kind in Mozambique.
-The MSPE program, sponsored by Anadarko and its Area 1 co-venturers, is being collaboratively developed by UEM engineering and geology faculty, Anadarko subject-matter experts and U.S. professors from leading petroleum engineering programs.
-This program represents a unique approach to the development of sustainable petroleum education programs in Mozambique, as it enables petroleum capacity building within the country.
+The Eduardo Mondlane University (UEM) Master’s of Science in Petroleum Engineering (MSPE) program is the first of its kind in Mozambique.
+The MSPE program, sponsored by Anadarko and the Area 1 participants, was collaboratively developed by UEM engineering and geology faculty, Anadarko subject-matter experts and U.S. professors from leading petroleum engineering programs.
+This program represents a unique approach to the development of sustainable petroleum education programs in Mozambique as it enables petroleum capacity building within the country.

-The development of this program is a subset of our larger National Content program in Mozambique.
+The development of this program is a subset of our larger National Content program.

-Partners for Pediatric Progress (PPP) focuses on acute training needs such as pediatric surgery, intensive care and neonatology within the Department of Pediatrics at Maputo Central Hospital in and the UEM School of Medicine.
-Support by Anadarko and its Area 1 co-venturers enabled PPP to hire a full-time U.S.-trained pediatrician and University of California, Los Angeles faculty member to be based in Maputo.
+Since 2011, we have supported Partners for Pediatric Progress (PPP), an initiative of the University of California – Los Angeles (UCLA), in partnership with the Department of Pediatrics at Maputo Central Hospital and the UEM School of Medicine.
+Support by Anadarko and the Area 1 participants enabled PPP to hire a full-time U.S.-trained pediatrician and UCLA faculty member to be based in Maputo.
 PPP has facilitated training in Maputo from UCLA specialists with expertise in the fields of pediatric radiology, cardiology, neonatology, infectious diseases and intensive care, while also coordinating exchange trips for Mozambican physicians to spend time at the UCLA medical campus.
 PPP also supported the training of Mozambique’s first pediatric surgeon.
 Today, Mozambique has nearly 70 qualified pediatricians and two qualified pediatric surgeons, with another three pediatric surgeons currently undergoing training.

-In Palma district in Cabo Delgado, the location of the future LNG facility, we have introduced medical training to doctors, medical technicians, nurses, midwives and community health workers with a focus on pediatric care.
-In total, training will be provided to all staff members of the six health centers and community based health workers in the Palma district, eventually reaching nearly 90 healthcare providers in the district.
-After the first round of training, staff members have learned the steps for basic newborn care and resuscitation.
+Building on the success in Maputo, PPP expanded pediatric training to Palma district in Cabo Delgado, the location of the future LNG facility, by introducing medical training to doctors, medical technicians, nurses, midwives and community health workers with a focus on pediatric care.
+Training has been provided to staff members of the six health centers and community based health workers in the Palma district.
+Staff members learned the steps for basic newborn care and resuscitation.
 Training topics include the global program “Helping Babies Breathe,” a neonatal resuscitation and essential new-born care training, which has proven to successfully reduce neonatal mortality by up to 50 percent in similar settings.
 Other training session topics include high-burden pediatric diseases such as parasitic infections, anemia, malnutrition, respiratory and diarrheal illness and malaria.
 Health centers also receive training materials and essential medical supplies.

-Two years ago, villagers in the Niassa National Reserve gathered around a scenic patch of land, empty except for bush and hippopotamus paths.
-Traditional leaders approved the site of a new initiative by the Niassa Lion Project (NLP) that would bring jobs and skills training to the communities that live side by side with lions, leopards and elephants.
+In 2013, villagers in the Niassa National Reserve gathered around a scenic patch of land, empty except for bush and hippopotamus paths, in anticipation of their traditional leaders approving this site for a new initiative by the Niassa Lion Project (NLP).
+The initiative would bring jobs and skills training to the communities that live side by side with lions, leopards and elephants.
 The NLP serves to secure and conserve lions and other large carnivores in the reserve by promoting coexistence between people and wildlife.
 As lions are the top of the food chain, successful lion conservation means preserving the wilderness.
-While acknowledging the cost to these communities, the NLP’s vision is to recognize the potential of substantial ecological, cultural and economic benefits to the people of the Niassa reserve and all of Mozambique.

-Anadarko and the participants of Area 1 recognize the importance of preserving Mozambique’s lion population and natural heritage through conservation and education, and have supported the construction of the NLP’s Mariri Environmental and Skills Training Center.
-Implemented by and for Mozambicans, the Center was built by a construction team composed entirely of local villagers using locally sourced, affordable materials whenever possible.
+Anadarko and the Area 1 participants recognize the importance of preserving Mozambique’s lion population and natural heritage through conservation and education, and have supported the construction of the NLP’s Mariri Environmental and Skills Training Center.
+Implemented by and for Mozambicans, the Center was built by a construction team composed entirely of local villagers using locally sourced, affordable materials as much as possible.
 Moreover, for every brick made for the Center, another brick was made for community projects such as adult education classrooms and water tanks.
 The construction workers, some of whom may have formerly resorted to poaching, learned a wide variety of new skills, including carpentry, masonry and thatching.